-Have recent headlines made you believe that you can eat unlimited amounts of saturated fat in red meat and dairy products?
-I hope not.
-A recent study from Harvard School of Public Health shows that when people replace five percent of calories from saturated fats with the same amount of calories from:
+A study from Harvard School of Public Health showed that when people replace five percent of calories from saturated fats with the same amount of calories from:

 • polyunsaturated fats, they gain a 25 percent reduction in heart disease,